Search

 • A Complaints Policy, which provides a framework for the effective consideration and proper handling of complaints from HarbourVest customers, potential customers, or former customers.

+Our most fundamental commitment is to seek to deliver superior risk-adjusted returns for our clients within the mandates they grant us, consistent with our fiduciary duties and contractual obligation.
 HarbourVest has instituted robust ESG due diligence procedures within each of our investment strategies.
 HarbourVest believes these procedures support sound investment decision-making, which is at the core of how we seek to create compelling, risk-adjusted returns for our investors.
-We seek to apply these procedures to the opportunities we source and review, subject in all cases to our fiduciary duties to our investors and applicable contractual obligations.

-Our investment teams rely on two primary tools: (i) our internally developed ESG Scorecard which we use to assess private markets fund managers on their ESG policies and processes, including their efforts to monitor and support portfolio companies to adhere to sustainability or ethical business guidelines; and (ii) RepRisk®, an external database, to perform due diligence, monitor ESG and business conduct risks, and collect relevant data.
-ESG analysis is typically included in investment committee materials, and would where relevant be factored into the committee’s final approval of whether HarbourVest commits to any investment.
+Our investment teams rely on two primary tools: (i) our internally developed ESG Manager Scorecard which we use to assess private markets fund managers on their ESG policies and processes, including their efforts to monitor and support portfolio companies to adhere to sustainability or ethical business guidelines; and (ii) RepRisk®, an external database, to perform due diligence, monitor ESG and business conduct risks, and collect relevant data.
+ESG analysis is typically included in investment committee materials and would where, where material and relevant, be factored into the committee’s final approval of whether HarbourVest commits to any investment.

 Operational Due Diligence (“ODD”)